 Challenge #1 – Maintaining groundwater levels

 The Coachella Valley Water District and four other water agencies have been doing their best to maintain groundwater levels through the use of groundwater replenishment facilities.
 These programs are designed to reverse decades of aquifer overdraft and ensure long-term water sustainability.
 By percolating 165,000 acre feet a year of imported water directly into the ground, the districts have successfully stabilized and even raised groundwater levels in historically depleted areas.
-But what has been left unsaid is that the two sources of imported water – the Colorado River and the State Water Project, are under severe long-term threat from climate change.
+But what has been left unsaid is that both sources of imported water – the Colorado River and the State Water Project, both use the same conveyance and both are under severe long-term threat from climate change.
 Therefore Coachella Valley’s water districts have to plan for the day when they have no sources of imported water, and will have to depend entirely on groundwater.5

 Challenge #2 – Convincing residents to use less water

-The residents of the Myoma Dunes Water District – which serves Bermuda Dunes and a part of La Quinta, consumed an average of 217 gallons of water a day.
-While residents of Rancho Mirage, Palm Desert, Thousand Palms, Indian Wells, La Quinta, and Thermal consumed an average of 188 gallons of water per day.
-And residents of the Desert Water Agency, which serves Palm Springs and Cathedral City, used an average of 178 gallons of water per day.6 The residents of other comparably-sized desert cities use far less water.
+Individuals living in the Coachella Valley city of Bermuda Dunes consume between 217 and 380 gallons of water a day.6 While residents of Rancho Mirage, Palm Desert, Thousand Palms, Indian Wells, La Quinta, and Thermal consumed an average of 188 gallons of water per day.
+And residents of the Desert Water Agency, which serves Palm Springs and Cathedral City, used an average of 178 gallons of water per day.7 The residents of other comparably-sized desert cities use far less water.
 On average residents of Tucson use as little as 72 gallons a day, residents of Phoenix 92 gallons, and residents of Albuquerque use just 56 gallons per day.

 Challenge #3 – Preparing for “Day Zero” when the Coachella Valley receives no more Colorado River water

 If the current drought continues and Lake Powell reaches dead pool, it’s estimated that Lake Mead will also reach dead pool within two-to-four years.
 This means that absolutely no Colorado River water pass beyond Hoover Dam and into the lower Colorado River basin.
 The Colorado River Aqueduct, the All-American Canal, and the Coachella Canal would be shut down.
 In this worst-case scenario, the Coachella Valley would survive by pumping from its underground aquifer, though this would immediately trigger a severe, unsustainable deficit.
-Because the region averages only 3 inches of rainfall annually, its primary long-term buffer would be exhausted without Colorado River water being available to replenish it.8
+Because the region averages only 3 inches of rainfall annually, its primary long-term buffer would be exhausted without Colorado River and SWA water being available to replenish it.9 To prevent the aquifer from going dry, the State of California would likely enforce extreme water rationing, ban all outdoor ornamental landscaping, and trigger a massive, forced downsizing of the local agricultural sector.
+10